ebkr/r2modmanPlus/README.md

 From small features such as always-expanded cards, all the way to larger features such as code-based profile exports.

 The only thing you have to consider when suggesting a feature is the impact it will have on users who don't have a lot of experience with computers.

+## Changelog
+### 3.0.23
+- Updating a mod now shows the version you currently have installed.
+- Mod cards no longer expand if not previously opened when searching.
+- Profiles can now be renamed.
+- Backend library updates and code cleanup.
+- Re-added enable/disable all settings.
+- Changed code export host.

+### 3.0.22
+- Fixed a bug where download progress would appear to freeze at 100%.

+### 3.0.21
+- Settings screen overhaul.
+- NSIS fix for most, if not all, installation aborted errors (thanks to iDeathHD).
+- Local mod installs using ManifestV2.
+- LogOutput.log can now be copied to clipboard.
+- (Debug) Downloads can now skip reading from the cache.
+- General fixes.

 ## Screenshots